 (More tips for growing and caring for indoor ferns.)

-- The best time to divide them is in early spring when they are just resuming growth.
+- The best time to divide ferns is in early spring when they are just resuming growth.

-- Lift the plant and pull or slice into 2-3 pieces, depending on the size of the existing plant.
+- Lift the fern and pull or slice the root ball into 2 - 3 pieces, depending on the size of the existing plant.
 Each piece should have a least 1 growing tip where the fronds are sprouting.

 - Transplant as soon as possible and water well.
 Be sure to keep the new transplants moist, until new growth is seen.